ZupIT/beagle-docs/content/en/web/angular/using-beagle.md

 ---
-title: Angular
+title: Using Beagle Angular
 weight: 23
 description: >-
-  This section shows the walkthrough to use the Beagle libraty in an Angular project.
+  This section shows the walkthrough to use the Beagle library in an Angular project.
 ---

 ---
 ## **Settings**